 The purpose of this page is to pass on some software for (the operating system) Risc OS

-This OS is in existance from 1987 on, first on the ARM-equipped Archimedes computer.
+This OS exists from 1987 on, first on the ARM-equipped Archimedes computer.
 ARM is now in almost every telephone.

-There are a number of older machines that are no more in production and even rare, like RiscPC's and Iyonixes.
+Apart from the Archimedes, there are a number of old machines that are also no more in production and even rare, like RiscPC's and Iyonixes.

-New machines based on modern ARM processors are still in production.
+New machines based on modern ARM processors that can run this operating system are still available.
 A quick internet search will find them quickly.

 If you want cheap, almost any raspberrypi (www.raspberrypi.com) will do.
 Only the latest models, CM5, RPI5 and RPI500 cannot run RiscOS natively anymore but can run it in a virtual machine (Risc_OS_Linux_Binary) or under emulation in the RPCEmu emulator, www.marutan.net/rpcemu/